STRATEGY·March 27, 2026·10 min read·Updated Apr 29, 2026

 Example 4

-Invoicing for UK freelance contractors (IR35)
+Invoicing for UK freelance contractors under IR35 (UK tax rules that govern self-employed contractors)

 Example 5